TYPO3-Solr/ext-solr/Documentation/Frontend/Results.rst

 But as you see in the template above, by default the partial "Result/Document" is used.

 The "document" partial is getting the document object.
-In our case this is an instance of "ApacheSolrForTypo3\Solrfluid\Domain\Search\ResultSet\SearchResult" the api of this object allows to get the solr field content with "Document->getFieldName()" that can be used as "document.fieldName" in fluid.
+In our case this is an instance of "ApacheSolrForTypo3\Solrfluid\Domain\Search\ResultSet\SearchResult" the api of this object allows to get the Solr field content with "Document->getFieldName()" that can be used as "document.fieldName" in fluid.